Recommended Email Settings¶

 Some organizations may want to handle Sender ID on their own.
 Typically, these are larger organizations that have an IT department, but it can be any organization whose team has the expertise to make changes to the domain name system (DNS) record for their domain.
 In this case, select the Use each message's reply-to address as the from address setting.
 Please remember: Simply selecting this setting will not create a Sender ID policy for your organization.
 There will also need to be a sender policy framework (SPF) entry on the DNS record for your organization's domain.
 You can find more information on this in Add Sender ID Policy.

-Change From Address¶
+Change From Address

 When an email message is received by an email provider, they check to see if the message originated from the same domain as the message claims to be sent from.
 If the message appears to be sent by servers at a different domain than the message is from, quite often the email provider will reject or block the message from being delivered to the recipient.
 With Volgistics, the email messages you send to your volunteers and Coordinators always originate from the servers at Volgistics so another easy change you can make is to change the from email address used for the messages you send.
 To check this setting, locate the From address section on the Messages Ground Rules page.

-We strongly suggest using the Use VolunteerMail as the from address (recommended) setting so email providers are less likely to reject or block your messages.
+We strongly suggest using the Use VolunteerMail@volgistics.com as the from address (recommended) setting so email providers are less likely to reject or block your messages.
 This is because the provider will view the message as being sent from the servers at Volgistics, and being from the same domain (@volgistics.com).
 This setting will not impact the reply-to address for your email messages.
 As long as recipients click the reply option on the message you send, your email address will be used as the reply-to address.

 As with Sender ID, some organizations may wish to have email addresses from their organization's domain used as the from address.
 In this case, the Use each message's reply-to address as the from address setting should be selected.
-Again, please remember when this setting is selected the SPF record for the organization's domain must show that Volgistics is permitted to send email messages on your organization's behalf to assure message delivery.
-You can find more informaiton on this in Add Sender ID Policy.
+Again, please remember when this setting is selected the SPF record for the organization's domain must show that Volgistics is permitted to send email messages on your organization's behalf to help ensure message delivery.
+You can find more information on this in Add Sender ID Policy.

 Emails with attachments